'En Esur: Middle Bronze Age

 Unlike Tel Bet She'an, Tel Megiddo and other sites in the Levant, there is no evidence of a return to urbanization in the following Middle Bronze Age.

 Late Bronze Age

 During the LBA the mound was the site of a small rural settlement, of an agricultural nature, which was covered by a destruction layer.
 It was located in the northern 2.5 acres of the mound.
 Finds included large jars, pithoi, and grinding stones as well as a number of flint sickle blades.
 The pottery assemblage was dated to LB IB/IIA or between 1400 and 1375 BCE.
 The finds included a royal scarab of Amenhotep III.
 The regnal dates of this Phaoroh are not known with certainty.
-Estimates range from 1408–1386 BCE to 1390–1352 BCE.
+Estimates range from 1408 to 1386 BCE to 1390–1352 BCE.